-a) Discount on the electricity billing to a group of IRHE retirees b) Retirement Bonus
+a) Discount on the electricity billing to a group of IRHE retirees.

 The benefit grants a 50% discount on the billing for electrical services to a closed group of former collaborators of the IRHE, regardless of the service provider that they may use.